-Training smallholder farmers & tea plantation workers to transform sustainable tea production
+Training smallholder farmers & plantation workers in sustainable tea production

 An initiative between Unilever, Pepsi Lipton International and Rainforest Alliance to drive large-scale change in the tea industry.
 The aim is to increase yields, income, and improve access to global markets through training thousands of farmers and plantation workers in sustainable agriculture practices.